 The account credentials and Sandbox API key will be sent in another document by a member of the integrations team.

 By default, one API Key is generated for each account and must be configured on your side.
-FlexPay allows creating additional keys for an account in the case a customer is running multiple companies in the same account and would like to group their payment gateway and get the ability to group reporting to a specific company as well.
+FlexPay allows creating additional keys for an account in case a customer is running multiple companies in the same account and would like to group their payment gateway and have the ability to group reporting to a specific company as well.

-Make sure to create at least one test transaction for each scenario outlined below.
+Be sure to create at least one test transaction for each scenario outlined below.
 The transactions will be reviewed by the integrations team and are required for the approval of an integration.
 Please record the transaction tokens for each of the corresponding scenarios in the table in Appendix A.

 - There are 2 important fields required for the FlexPay payment logic to function as intended: retryCount and referenceData.

 - When the initial transaction is processed directly on the gateway (i.e. not through FlexPay), the retryCount begins at 0.
 If it declines, the transaction is sent to FlexPay the next day with a retry count of 1.
 Another way of thinking about it is that the initial attempt is not a retry and retry 1 = the first retry.
 The retry count increases with each subsequent transaction until it is approved or receives a hard decline, at which point the count is reset.

 - The reference data is provided in the response from FlexPay.
 Reference data is stored and then returned (daisy-chained) in the next transaction until it is approved or receives a hard decline, at which point the field is emptied (null).
 NOTE: Reference data is stored at the transaction level and not the customer level.

 - The merchant Transaction ID is unique: This value is coming from the Integration Point and is used to reconcile each transaction.

 - Multiple currencies are supported: If a Client is using different currencies, please test at least 2 of them.